Hemsagar11/STM32programs/Bluetooth-HC05/readme.md

 ```

 ### Connecting using the app
-1. Open the Serial BLE Terminal app and go to the devices section in the side bar.<br>
+1. Open the Serial BLE Terminal app and go to the devices section in the sidebar.<br>
 <img src="../Assets/BLE/ble_1.jpg" width="225" height="300">
-2. Then select the name  of the device and wait for it to connect (check if the blueetoh in mobile is turned on).
+2. Then select the name of the device and wait for it to connect (check if the Bluetooth in mobile is turned on).
 <img src="../Assets/BLE/ble_2.jpg" width="225" height="300">
 3. Once the terminal is open just type on or off to turn on/off the led respectively.
 <img src="../Assets/BLE/ble_3.jpeg" width="225" height="300">